rapidsai/cudf/README.md

 **NOTE:** For the latest stable [README.md](https://github.com/rapidsai/cudf/blob/master/README.md) ensure you are on the `master` branch.

-Built based on the [Apache Arrow](http://arrow.apache.org/) columnar memory format, cuDF is a GPU DataFrame library for loading, joining, aggregating, filtering, and otherwise manipulating data. cuDF provides a pandas-like API that will be familiar to data engineers & data scientists, so they can use it to easily accelerate their workflows without going into the details of CUDA programming.
+Built based on the [Apache Arrow](http://arrow.apache.org/) columnar memory format, cuDF is a GPU DataFrame library for loading, joining, aggregating, filtering, and otherwise manipulating data.

+cuDF provides a pandas-like API that will be familiar to data engineers & data scientists, so they can use it to easily accelerate their workflows without going into the details of CUDA programming.

-For example, the following snippet downloads a CSV, then uses the GPU to parse it into rows and columns before performing basic calculations:
+For example, the following snippet downloads a CSV, then uses the GPU to parse it into rows and columns and run calculations:
 ```python
 import cudf, io, requests
 from io import StringIO